FeatureBaseDB/www/content/blog/pilosa-0-4-0-released.md

 ### StatsD metrics reporting

 This release includes support for metrics reporting via the [StatsD](https://github.com/etsy/statsd) protocol.
-When enabled, this allows you to monitor several metrics in Pilosa like queries/second, GC stats, and snapshot events.
+When enabled, this allows you to monitor several metrics in Pilosa like queries per second, garbage collection stats, and snapshot events.
 Metrics also include Datadog-compatible tags.
 Learn more [about our metrics support](/docs/administration/#metrics) and [how to configure it](/docs/configuration/#metric-service) in our documentation.

 ### WebUI Enhancements

-The WebUI is now more useful with the ability to create and delete indexes and frames, autocomplete queries, and view cluster metadata.
+The WebUI is now more useful with the addition of query input autocompletion, a cluster metadata viewer, and a syntax for frame and index creation.
+[Learn more about the WebUI](https://www.pilosa.com/docs/webui/) in our documentation.

 ### Docker multi-stage build